1601-mma2013/Interactive-Directory/README.md

 ### b.
 Audit
 Review existing work and product
 1. Field (market) research
+   - to improve efficiency of obtaining and giving information in MMU
 2. competitors / alternatives / replacement

 4. relevant technologies